hhuynh000/EE399_HW4/README.md

   Figure 7.
 Neural Network Regression
 </p>

 In comparision to least square regression, the prediction from the neural network most closely similar to fitting the data with a linear model using least square.
 The resulting prediction from the neural network seem to try to fit a linear line to the data.
 Similar to least square regression, using the first and last 10 data points significantly increase the model ability to predict the overall data points.
+For more information on least square regression refer to this [Github page](https://github.com/hhuynh000/EE399_HW1 " Least Squares problem").

 ### Classification
 The MNIST data set are 28x28 pixel images of handwritten digits.
 Some example of the images are shown in the figure below.